bosgan/bosgan.github.io/_pages/about.md

 * I will be giving a talk at the [2026 LSA Annual Meeting](https://web.cvent.com/event/d453188a-a321-46d4-b57e-79d5067e6521/summary) in New Orleans, Louisiana: "_Vowel Reduction is Conditioned by Quality and Quantity
 Interactions: Evidence from Bolognese_"

-  * I will be giving a talk at the [2026 LSA Annual Meeting](https://web.cvent.com/event/d453188a-a321-46d4-b57e-79d5067e6521/summary) in New Orleans, Louisiana: "_Vowel Reduction is Conditioned by Quality and Quantity
-Interactions: Evidence from Bolognese_"